mandoerik/sortmediafiles/README.md

 File Sorting: Moves each media file from the source directory to its corresponding year/month folder in the destination directory.

-Logging: Logs the operations performed and provides a summary report at the end.

-This playbook is useful for organizing media collections, making it easier to manage and locate files based on their creation or modification dates.

 ## How to run...
 ```bash
 ansible-playbook sortmediafiles.yml --extra-vars "src_dir= dest_dir="